Get Connected through Groups!

 Retired Guys Book Study

 The title only somewhat describes this group.
-These men come together to share ideas, learn from one another, and discuss historical and current events.
+These men come together to share ideas, learn from one another, and discuss historical and current events—and, of course, the books.

 Preschool and Elementary school children learn about the teachings of Jesus and connect to the Spirit of God within all.
 Activities using art, music, play, prayer, meditation, and relaxation are designed to help children develop caring and compassion for themselves and others.